The Real Reason Streaming Services Cancel Shows (It's Not Just Ratings)

 This is the metric that decides most streaming cancellations.
 A platform knows exactly how much it cost to produce a show and exactly how many hours viewers spent watching.
 Divide the two, and you have the cost-per-viewing-hour — the number that determines whether a show is "efficient."

 Archive 81 is the perfect example.
-The show generated 128 million viewing hours in its first 28 days — a strong number by any historical standard.
+The show generated millions of viewing hours in its first 28 days — a strong number by any historical standard.
 But its production budget was reported at around $4 million per episode, and it was an eight-episode season.
-Per viewing hour, the show couldn't compete with cheaper productions that kept subscribers engaged for longer at lower cost.
+Per viewing hour, the show could not compete with cheaper productions that kept subscribers engaged for longer at lower cost.
 The cancellation was not a referendum on quality.
 It was a math problem.

 Completion Rate